altmp/altv-types/docs/articles/vehicle/train-api.md

 ### Linked trains

-In order to link two trains to each other you need to use the `setTrainLinkedToBackwardId` and `setTrainLinkedToForwardId` methods.
+In order to link two trains to each other you need to use the `setTrainLinkedToBackwardId` and`setTrainLinkedToForwardId` methods.
 It is also important that one of the trains needs to be the engine of the train and the other one needs to be the carriage.
-Otherwise, you need to set the distance of the second train via`trainDistanceFromVehicle` manually
+Otherwise, you need to set the distance of the second train via`trainDistanceFromVehicle` manually.

 ```js
   // The whole train drives on track 3 and starts at the node index 1 of track 3.